- GDP (PPP):

-Brunei’s economic freedom score is 68.9, making its economy the 39th freest in the 2015 Index.
-Its overall score is essentially the same as last year’s, with improvements in freedom from corruption, monetary freedom, and labor freedom counterbalanced by declines in property rights, fiscal freedom, and the management of public spending.
-Brunei is ranked 10th out of 42 countries in the Asia–Pacific region, and its overall score is higher than the regional and world averages.
+Brunei Darussalam’s economic freedom score is 66.6, making its economy the 57th freest in the 2021 Index.
+Its overall score is unchanged, with an improvement in the government spending score partially offsetting a decline in property rights.
+Brunei Darussalam is ranked 11th among 40 countries in the Asia–Pacific region, and its overall score is above the regional and world averages.

 Although economic freedom has declined slightly in Brunei over the past five years, the country’s economy remains firmly in the moderately free category.
 The major factor holding back Brunei in the Index of Economic Freedom continues to be its very low score on the fiscal health indicator.
 The government should continue to expand the financial sector by establishing a bond market and stock exchange.